 Our course includes modules with video lessons and real templates to help Veterans succeed with their claim.

 We offer coaching services for Disabled Veterans who are exploring the process of increasing their VA disability benefits.
-Our coaching team conducts group strategy sessions to connect with our vetted independent medical professional and help you prepare and file a claim.
+Our coaching team conducts group discovery calls to connect with our vetted independent medical professional and help you prepare and file a claim.

 One of the main issues many service members have with filing their disability claim is establishing a connection between their condition and their active duty military service.
 Medical evidence is key to winning your claim.